MeghanaNagraja/Lung-Cancer-Detection-CNN-Histopathological-Images/README.md

 #Approach

     - Dataframe with image files paths and respective categories is created
-    - EDA shows equal distribution of data. sample images platted
+    - EDA shows equal distribution of data. sample images plotted
     - Data is split to train, validation and test sets
     - Images are already augmented.
 No additional augmentation performed
     - Conv2D model built with 3 layers